truenas/middleware/docs/userguide/freenas_intro.rst

 performed by ZFS.
 If you consider your data to be important, use ECC RAM.
 This `Case Study <http://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf>`_ describes the risks associated with memory corruption.

-If you don't have at least 8GB of RAM, you should consider getting more powerful hardware before using FreeNAS® to store your data.
+If you do not have at least 8 GB of RAM, you should consider getting more powerful hardware before using FreeNAS® to store your data.
 Plenty of users expect
 FreeNAS® to function with less than these requirements, just at reduced performance.
 The bottom line is that these minimums are based on the feedback of many users.
-Users that do not meet these requirements and who ask for help in the forums or IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8GB of RAM.
+Users that do not meet these requirements and who ask for help in the forums or IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8 GB of RAM.

 .. _Compact or USB Flash: